PipeRift/SaveExtension/Docs/quick-start.md

 ## Setting Up the Project

-We can start by creating an empty project ([How to create UE4 projects](https://docs.unrealengine.com/en-US/Engine/Basics/Projects/Browser)) or using your own and then installing the plugin into it, from marketplace or inside *Plugins* folder (See [Installation](installation.md)).
+We can start by creating an empty project ([How to create UE4 projects](https://docs.unrealengine.com/en-US/Engine/Basics/Projects/Browser)) or instead using your own.
+Then installing the plugin from marketplace or inside Plugins folder (See [Installation](http://www.hemingwayapp.com/installation.md)).

-If everything went right we should see the plugin enabled under *Edit->Plugins->Piperift*
+If everything went right, we should see the plugin enabled under *Edit->Plugins->Piperift*

 ![Plugin Enabled](img/plugin_enabled.png)